×

 As a foreigner living in Ecuador, will I have access to public healthcare?
 What is it like?

 "Yes, every expat is required by law to have insurance.
 The federal system is available, and costs $68/mo for a couple.
-However, health care is so cheap that I skip the (underfunded and long lines) IESS (federal system) and pay out of pocket for private health care anyway," said one digital nomad in Cuenca.
+However, health care is so cheap that I skip the (underfunded and long lines) IESS (federal system) and pay out of pocket for private health care anyway," commented a person living in Cuenca, Ecuador.

 "Yes, foreigners living in Ecuador have access to public healthcare.
 The public healthcare system in Ecuador is generally considered to be of good quality, with many hospitals and clinics offering a wide range of services.
 The public healthcare system is funded by the government and is free for all Ecuadorian citizens, as well as for foreigners who are legally registered in the country.
 The quality of care may vary depending on the region, but overall, the public healthcare system in Ecuador is considered to be reliable and accessible," explained one digital nomad living in Ecuador.